AimbotParce/MDS-IRRS-Lab5/README.md

 ## Dataset

-The dataset used in this project is a pair of CSV files named `airports.csv` and `routes.csv`, which contain information about various airports and their connections.
+The dataset used in this project is a pair of CSV files named `data/airports.csv` and `data/routes.csv`, which contain information about various airports and their connections.
 It was taken from [OpenFlights](https://openflights.org/data).

 ## Installation